Tony Tamer: Philanthropy

 In January 2015, Columbia University announced that Tamer and his wife Sandra made a transformative gift to establish and endow The Tamer Center for Social Enterprise, which expanded the existing Social Enterprise Program at Columbia Business School.
 The new funding allowed for the launch of a seed investment fund for social ventures, expansion of loan assistance and summer fellowship programs for social enterprise students, and development of the advisory network for Columbia's social entrepreneurs.

 Tamer is on the board of The Tamer Center for Social Enterprise at Columbia University and on the Dean's Council of the Harvard Kennedy School.
 He is a Trustee of the Museum of Modern Art, a Trustee of the Lincoln Center for the Performing Arts, a Trustee of the New York Presbyterian Hospitals, and a member of the Board of Advisors of the International Rescue Committee (IRC).
 Tamer also serves on the advisory board of LIFE (Lebanese International Finance Executives).
 Tamer helped launch and is the Founding Chairman of COOP Careers, a non-profit which provides underprivileged college graduates with the skills and support to overcome underemployment and gain meaningful careers in the digital economy.

 Personal life

 Tamer is married and has four daughters.
 He is of Lebanese descent.
-His wife Sandra holds a master's degree in Electrical Engineering and Computer Science from Massachusetts Institute of Technology (MIT), and is on the board of directors of Rockefeller University, Action Against Hunger, YoungArts, the RMF Foundation, the PAMM Museum, and the Tamer Center for Social Enterprise at Columbia University.
+His wife Sandra holds a master's degree in Electrical Engineering and Computer Science from Massachusetts Institute of Technology (MIT), and is on the board of directors of Rockefeller University, Action Against Hunger, YoungArts, the RMF Foundation, Pérez Art Museum Miami, and the Tamer Center for Social Enterprise at Columbia University.